Gary Fisher

 Integral Holography Technology

-The resulting composite holograms consisted of a hologram of a light bulb and a separate hologram of two-dimensional letters (the magic of energy).
-When the real images were reconstructed, a viewer would see, floating in space in front of her, an image of a light bulb superimposed with the lettering.
+The display consisted of real image projections of a hologram of a light bulb and a separate hologram of two-dimensional lettering.
+When reconstructed with a laser, a viewer would see an image of a light bulb superimposed with the lettering floating in space.
 Note that unlike a mirror, these images were real and could be focused at any plane through the images.
-The result was mesmerizing and asked the viewer to question how it was possible to put his hand through what appears to be solid objects.
+The result was mesmerizing and asked the viewer to question how it was possible to put a hand through what appeared to be solid objects.

 The holograms were exhibited at the Arizona Museum of Science and Technology.
 In this installation the holograms were mounted in a wall behind which a laser, beam expander, and spatial filter were used to reconstruct the real images.

-Several components used in making the "The Magic of Energy" composite real image projection holograms (holograhic setups not shown).
+Several of the components used in making the "The Magic of Energy" composite real image projection holograms (holographic setups not shown).

 The Magic of Energy, 1982, 8" x 10"

-Several components used in making the "The Magic of Energy" composite real image projection holograms (holograhic setups not shown).
+Several of the components used in making the "The Magic of Energy" composite real image projection holograms (holographic setups not shown).

-I began making integral holographic systems around 1975.
-Over the next ten years I developed several enhanced "cameras", made art and commercial holograms with them, and made holographic apparatus for various clients.
+I began making integral holographic systems around 1972.
+Over the next ten years I developed several enhanced "cameras," made art and commercial holograms with them, and made holographic apparatuses for various clients.

-Integral Holography (also called multiplex holography) combines motion picture photography and one-step rainbow holography to record a series of narrow side by side holographic images each of which comprise a separate viewpoint of the subject.
-(We would now use digital means to generate the images to input into the holographic camera just as digital video has made film motion picture cameras obsolete).
+Integral holography (also called multiplex holography) combines motion picture photography and one-step rainbow holography to record a series of narrow side by side holographic images each of which comprises a separate viewpoint of the subject.
 The object (a person, for example) is generally filmed on a rotating platform.
 The resulting hologram (a "rainbow" hologram) is viewable in white light and can incorporate movement if carefully choreographed.
 Othewise the reconstructed image warps like taffy.

-Integral hologams are quite difficult to make.
-An integral hologram might comprise 2000 separate narrow vertical holograms which are made in step by step fashion.
-Any difference in modulation among the images results in differences in brightness of the holograms - and a resulting objectionable picket fence effect.
-Avoiding this and proper photochemistry to insure bright holograms are to a large part where the art comes in.
+Integral holograms are quite difficult to make.
+An integral hologram might comprise 2000 separate narrow vertical "strip" holograms which are made in step by step fashion.
+Any difference in modulation among the images results in differences in brightness and a resulting objectionable picket fence effect.
+Avoiding variation of modulation is to a large part where the art of making this type of hologram comes in.

 Integral holography system for recording integral holograms on glass plates